cpalsa/go-cipher/README.md

 # go-cipher
-A collection of simple ciphers for encrypting strings.
+A collection of simple ciphers for encrypting data.
 None of these are really intended to be cryptographically safe, so don't use them as such.